kristinemlarson/gnssIR_matlab_v3/README.md

 Executables

 * My RINEX translators are on this gitHub acccount, bu if you are using Linux on a PC or MacOS, I will be posting static executable files as soon as I get a chance.
-The one you need should be renamed as gpsSNR.e and gnssSNR.e and stored in EXE.
+The ones you need must be named gpsSNR.e and gnssSNR.e and stored in EXE.

 * CRX2RNX, Compressed to Uncompressed RINEX, which you can find at http://terras.gsi.go.jp/ja/crx2rnx.html This must be stored in the EXE directory.

 # Running the Code